awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-troubleshooting.md

   ```
   https://us-west-2.console.aws.amazon.com/systems-manager/session-manager/sessions?region=us-west-1
   ```
 + **Solution C**: The instance is connecting to Systems Manager using VPC endpoints, and your Session Manager preferences write session output to an Amazon S3 bucket, but an `s3` gateway endpoint does not exist in the VPC\.
-An `s3` endpoint in the format **com\.amazonaws\.*region*\.s3** is required if your instances are connecting to Systems Manager using VPC endpoints, and your Session Manager preferences write session output to an Amazon S3 bucket\.
+An `s3` endpoint in the format **`com.amazonaws.region.s3`** is required if your instances are connecting to Systems Manager using VPC endpoints, and your Session Manager preferences write session output to an Amazon S3 bucket\.
 For more information, see [Creating VPC endpoints for Systems Manager](setup-create-vpc.md#sysman-setting-up-vpc-create)\.
-+ **Solution D**: The log group or S3 bucket you specified in your session preferences has been deleted\.
++ **Solution D**: The log group or Amazon S3 bucket you specified in your session preferences has been deleted\.
 To resolve this issue, update your session preferences with a valid log group or S3 bucket\.
-+ **Solution E**: The log group or S3 bucket you specified in your session preferences is not encrypted, but you have set the `cloudWatchEncryptionEnabled` or `s3EncryptionEnabled` input to `true`\.
-To resolve this issue, update your session preferences with a log group or S3 bucket that is encrypted, or set the `cloudWatchEncryptionEnabled` or `s3EncryptionEnabled` input to `false`\.
++ **Solution E**: The log group or Amazon S3 bucket you specified in your session preferences is not encrypted, but you have set the `cloudWatchEncryptionEnabled` or `s3EncryptionEnabled` input to `true`\.
+To resolve this issue, update your session preferences with a log group or Amazon S3 bucket that is encrypted, or set the `cloudWatchEncryptionEnabled` or `s3EncryptionEnabled` input to `false`\.
 This scenario is only applicable to customers who create session preferences using command line tools\.

 ## Instance becomes unresponsive during long running sessions<a name="session-manager-troubleshooting-log-retention"></a>